ossec/ossec-docs/about/how_to_help.rst

 Development of OSSEC:
 ^^^^^^^^^^^^^^^^^^^^^

-The OSSEC code is hosted in a `github repository <https://github.com/ossec/ossec-hids>`_.
+The OSSEC code is hosted in the `ossec-hids <https://github.com/ossec/ossec-hids>`_ github repository.
 Issues and pull requests can be submited on the site.

 Contributing to the development of OSSEC's code base will most likely require knwoledge of **C**,